anoukperq/articles/client cases/hubs.md

 ## Outline

-### General problems with translation
-This sections gives an overview of problems that arise when working in translation.

-- waterfall
-- technical defects
-- rework on design
-- time to market

-### How are website typically built - and translated
+### How are website typically built (- and translated)?
+dit misschien maar een korte paragraag.